 Ingredients You’ll Need

 - Pepitas: You can use standard white shelled pumpkin seeds but the texture and flavor will be different.
-Pepitas have the best flavor and texture.
+Pepitas have the best flavor and texture and are the best type of seed to use for this recipe.

 - Maple Syrup: The maple syrup helps to concentrate the flavors on the seeds.
 You can substitute the maple syrup with honey, if desired, but it will change the flavor.